darrenleak/climanager/README.md

-# bluff
+# climanager

 ## What and Why
-I started building bluff because it seemed like every company I have worked at needed a cli tool that would help them onboard people or just to get people setup quickly, or maybe they needed a bunch of other commands that needed to be orchestrated.
+I started building climanager because it seemed like every company I have worked at needed a cli tool that would help them onboard people or just to get people setup quickly, or maybe they needed a bunch of other commands that needed to be orchestrated.

-bluff tries to solve this(at a very high level at the moment) by allowing anyone to create a yml file with predefined `actions`.
+climanager tries to solve this(at a very high level at the moment) by allowing anyone to create a yml file with predefined `actions`.
 These actions allow one to create/orchestrate commands.
 These commands are called `runnables` and a `runnable` has a `name`, the `command` to execute and `dependencies`.
 The `dependencies` will run before the runnable's command.

 ## Example yml file